-New species have been introduced so in addition to thousands of fish, guests encounter green turtles, seahorses and octopuses.
+New species have been introduced so as well as thousands of fish, guests encounter penguins, seahorses, octopuses and crabs.
 Sea Life have 30 attractions in the UK and Europe and intends Sea Life London Aquarium to be their top destination.

 What To Expect at Sea Life London Aquarium